anmobor2/TraficoValenciaML/README.md

 ## Application Python machine learning from Jupyter Notebooks.

-app.py is the main file, run with python app.py The data is in Google drive Python 3.9
+app.py is the main file, run with python app.py The data is in Google drive.

+Python 3.9

 to set the remote repo: